Talk given at Fairhall House, Melbourne, 25 June 2014.

 - Claudia Gitelman

 I was sorry to hear, just a day or so after posting my review of On stage alone, edited by Claudia Gitelman and Barbara Palfy, that Claudia Gitelman had died.
 Gitelman was associate professor emerita at Rutgers University, the State University of New Jersey, and was well-known for her uncompromising scholarship.
 Her published writing includes a study of Hanya Holm.
 She also co-edited and contributed to a critical analysis of the work of Alwin Nikolais with whose company she performed.
-Here is a link to a brief obituary.

 - Time in motion